-Cats have been a popular pet for centuries.
+Domestic cats have been a popular pet for centuries, although not like house cats.
 The Egyptians were the first civilization to keep cats as pets.
 Their cats were considered an important part of the family, just like yours is today.

-The walking pattern of cats actually isn’t unique to their species.
+The walking pattern of most cats actually isn’t unique to their species.
 For example, cats often walk very carefully, purposefully putting their back paws exactly where they placed their front one.
 This is how they’re able to stay so silent when they walk.
 It also means that your cat has the same gait as a camel or a giraffe!

 Most cats, however, don’t react to catnip at all.
 Some may become excited, hungry, or extremely energized.
 It’s best to try catnip out in small doses to see how your beloved furry friend will respond.

 It’s commonly assumed that purring is a way for cats to show they’re happy.
 Studies have shown that purring may actually be more beneficial than just that.
 Purring may help with bone health, healing, and communication.

 This cat behavior may also benefit the humans who spend their time around felines.
 It’s possible that purring can help heal, prevent diseases, and increase happiness in pet owners.

 Cat lovers are called ailurophiles.
 Because ailuros means “cat” and phile means “lover,” this term literally translates to “cat lover.”
 You might consider adding “ailurophile” to your Instagram bio!

 Did you know that cats can live into their twenties?
 The average lifespan of a cat is around 13-17 years, but many cats live for over two decades.

 Another habit of cats that you definitely haven’t missed is kneading.
-Cats tend to knead different objects, materials, and even their favorite humans.
+Adult cats tend to knead different objects, materials, and even their favorite humans.

 On the other hand, older cats may knead for many different reasons.
 Sometimes the habit could be left over from their infant years, but other times it may be: